Application of drones in warehouses

 When inventories are carried out and managed manually, teams must walk round the warehouse, scanning and counting items.
 The process can be slow, labour-intensive, dangerous, expensive, and prone to inaccuracies.

-Using drones for inventory management can increase inventory accuracy, while reducing labour costs and minimising health and safety risks amongst the workforce.
+Autonomous drones for inventory management, on the other hand, can increase inventory accuracy, while reducing labour costs and minimising health and safety risks amongst the workforce.
 Drone inventory is 3x faster and 3x more cost effective than manual counts.

 It also means that workers can continue with their daily duties, rather than being pulled away to carry out inventory-related tasks.

-Find out how we’re helping warehouse operators to deploy a fully autonomous drone application that revolutionises inventory management processes:
+Find out how we’re helping warehouse operators to deploy a Fully autonomous drone application that revolutionises inventory control processes: